magento/pagebuilder-docs/docs/viewports/how-viewports-work.md

 ## Viewport files

-This topic provides detailed information on the Page Builder files that make up a viewport.
-These files include the HTML template, functions, properties, configuration data, and events for a viewport.
+The viewport files listed below provide the HTML templates, functions, properties, configuration data, and events associated with Page Builder viewports.

+- `Magento/PageBuilder/etc/view.xml`
+- `Magento/PageBuilder/view/adminhtml/web/template/page-builder.html`
+- `Magento/PageBuilder/view/adminhtml/web/template/viewport/switcher.html`
+- `Magento/PageBuilder/view/adminhtml/web/ts/js/page-builder.ts`
+- `Magento/PageBuilder/view/adminhtml/web/css/source/_mobile-viewport.less`
+- `Magento/PageBuilder/view/adminhtml/web/css/images/switcher/switcher-desktop.svg`
+- `Magento/PageBuilder/view/adminhtml/web/css/images/switcher/switcher-mobile.svg`

-The following diagram shows the Page Builder files that make a viewport, followed by summary descriptions of each.
+The following diagram shows what each of these files contribute to viewports, followed by summary descriptions.

 ![Viewports overview](../images/pagebuilder-viewport-files.svg)

 -  **`page-builder.html`**—HTML Template parent that hosts Page Builder's header, viewport buttons, template buttons, panel, and stage.

--  **`switcher.html`**—HTML Template (`viewportTemplate`) that defines the viewport buttons using Knockout bindings for the `toggleViewport()` function, button images, and tooltips.
+-  **`switcher.html`**—HTML Template (`viewportTemplate`) that defines the viewport buttons using Knockout bindings for the `toggleViewport(viewport)` function, button images, and tooltips.

 -  **`page-builder.ts`**—View-model that defines the viewport properties and functions for the `switcher.html` template bindings.

 -  **`view.xml`**—Configuration data that defines properties for viewport names, visibility, defaults, min- and max-widths, button icons, tooltip labels, and more.

--  **`_mobile_viewport.less`**—Contains CSS classes that control the stage width and other properties.
+-  **`_mobile_viewport.less`**—Contains CSS classes that control the stage width.
 Classes in this file are assigned to the observable `viewportClasses` property and switched when `toggleViewport()` is triggered by the viewport buttons.

 -  **`button icons`**—SVG images for the viewport buttons.

--  **`stage events`**—These are the events triggered in the `toggleViewport()` function—[`stage:viewportChangeAfter`](../reference/events.md#stageviewportchangeafter) and [`stage:${this.id}:viewportChangeAfter`](../reference/events.md#stageidviewportchangeafter).
+-  **`stage events`**—These are the events triggered in the `toggleViewport(viewport)` function—[`stage:viewportChangeAfter`](../reference/events.md#stageviewportchangeafter) and [`stage:${this.id}:viewportChangeAfter`](../reference/events.md#stageidviewportchangeafter).
 Content types can listen for these events and use the viewport data to change their own layouts and visual appearances accordingly.

 ## Viewport bindings and events

 The following diagram is similar to the previous diagram, but focuses on the relationships and interactions between the files.
-The numbers are not meant to show the order of events.
-They are only meant to highlight the most important parts of the process.
+The numbers are not meant to show a sequence.
+They are only meant to highlight the important connections between the files.

 ![Viewports overview](../images/pagebuilder-viewports-overview.svg)

-1. The `page-builder.html` template renders the `switcher.html` viewport template in header.
+1. **Templates**—The `page-builder.html` template renders the `switcher.html` viewport template in header.
-1. The `switcher.html` binds to the properties and functions in its parent view-module: `page-builder.ts`.
+1. **Bindings**—The `switcher.html` binds to the properties and functions in its parent view-module: `page-builder.ts`.
-1. The `page-builder` view-model initializes its properties from the `view.xml` config file.
+1. **Initialization**—The `page-builder.ts` view-model initializes its properties from the `view.xml` viewport data config file.
-1. The button icons are referenced by URLs in the `view.xml` file.
+1. **Images**—The button icons are referenced by URLs in the `view.xml` file.
-1. The `toggleViewport()` function is bound to the button click event in the `switcher.html` template.
-This function does two things: (1) sets the `viewportClasses` observable to CSS class defined by the viewport, and (2) triggers the stage events for listeners.
+1. **Function**—The `toggleViewport(viewport)` function is bound to the button click event in the `switcher.html` template.
+This function does two things:

+   -  Sets the `viewportClasses` observable to a CSS class defined by the selected viewport.
+   -  Triggers the `stage:viewportChangeAfter` events for listeners.

-1. Content types handle these events within their `widget.js` file (for the storefront) and `preview.ts` file (for the Admin stage).
+1. **Events**—Content types handle the stage events within their  `widget.js` (for the storefront) and `preview.ts` (for the Admin stage) files.

-The following sections provide details for each of the files noted in the previous diagrams.
+The following sections provide details for each of the files described in the previous diagrams.

 ## `page-builder.html`

 The `page-builder.html` template renders the `switcher.html` viewport template within the Page Builder header, as shown here:

-_Viewport template rendered in Page Builder header_

 ```html
 <div class="admin__field pagebuilder-header"...>